e73b025/simple-python-url-crawler/README.md

 - Multi-threaded.
 - Enable or disable logging.
 - Can return internal, external or both URLs.
+- Can provide optional callback method for LIVE URL finds.
 - Not much else.

 ## Usage